 Now, you can restore Windows 10 files from backup at any time.
 To restore files from backup, click "Restore", select file backup image and the files you want to restore, then select target disk and click "Start Restore".

-- Create Bootable Media: With it, you can easily restore files or system if your computer fail to boot.
+- Create Bootable Media: With it, you can easily restore files or system if your computer fails to boot.

 - File Sync: Similar to File Backup, it makes an exact copy of your files but does not compress them to an image file.
 You can easily view them without restoring files first.

-You can easily backup specific folders in Windows 10 using File History or third-party backup software -AOMEI Backupper Standard.
-But you may be upset by its success rate and error-prone.
-Thus, to ensure your data are backed up successfully every time, it's wise to use the latter one.
+You can easily let Windows 10 backup folders using File History.
+But you may be upset by its success rate and various errors.
+Thus, to ensure your data are backed up successfully every time, it's wise to use third-party backup software -AOMEI Backupper Standard.

 With it, you can backup any files or folders you want and make the task automatically.
 And you can minimize the backup disk full issue by normal or high compression level, Intelligent Sector Backup, Incremental Backup, etc.

-In its advanced version, you can safer backup methods (Differential Backup) and the most effective way to manage disk space - delete backup image with one of cleanup ways - By quantity, By time, By daily/weekly/monthly.
+In its advanced version, you have a safer backup method (Differential Backup) and the most effective way to manage disk space - delete backup image with one of the cleanup ways - By quantity, By time, By daily/weekly/monthly.
 Also, you can sync files to network drive for easy access.